 The SENDCo has been accredited with the National Award for SEN Co-ordination, a post graduate qualification.
 She has also been awarded Thrive Practitioner status.
 The SENDCo is also a TIS practitioner, a Youth Mental Health First-Aider and Well-Being Champion.
-Teaching and non-teaching staff participated in whole school Thrive and TIS training as well as the impact of trauma on brain development.
-Staff have attended basic Makaton Training.
-Staff have received training in developing a Total Communication Environment as well as Development Language Disorder.
-SEND training forms part of continuous professional development for all staff.
+All teaching and non-teaching staff participated in whole school Thrive training and will be attending TIS training in October 2018.
+All staff have attended basic Makaton Training.
+All staff have received training in developing a Total Communication Environment.

 The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, behavioural needs, speech & communication needs, social and emotional development.
 Several members of staff have been Team Teach trained which includes de-escalation training.
 The SENDCo is an autism champion and a dyslexia champion.
-The SENDCo and Strategic Partner have attended conferences with specialist speakers on Brain Development.
+The SENDCo and Executive Head Teacher have attended conferences with specialist speakers on Brain Development.
 This information was disseminated to all staff.